sekarinotan/cordova-sqlite-storage/README.md

   - Pre-populated database (Android/iOS/macOS/Windows)
 - Amazon Fire-OS is dropped due to lack of support by Cordova.
 Android platform version should be used to deploy to Fire-OS 5.0(+) devices.
 For reference: [cordova/cordova-discuss#32 (comment)](https://github.com/cordova/cordova-discuss/issues/32#issuecomment-167021676)
 - Windows platform version using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component based on the [brodybits/SQLite3-WinRT sync-api-fix branch](https://github.com/brodybits/SQLite3-WinRT/tree/sync-api-fix), with the following known limitations:
-  - This plugin version branch has dependency on platform toolset libraries included by Visual Studio 2017 ref: [xpbrew/cordova-sqlite-storage#580](https://github.com/xpbrew/cordova-sqlite-storage/issues/580).
+  - This plugin version branch has dependency on platform toolset libraries included by Visual Studio 2017 ref: [storesafe/cordova-sqlite-storage#580](https://github.com/storesafe/cordova-sqlite-storage/issues/580).
 Visual Studio 2015 is now supported by [`brodybits/cordova-sqlite-legacy`](https://github.com/brodybits/cordova-sqlite-legacy) (permissive license terms, no performance enhancements for Android) and [`brodybits/cordova-sqlite-evcore-legacy-ext-common-free`](https://github.com/brodybits/cordova-sqlite-evcore-legacy-ext-common-free) (GPL or commercial license terms, with performance enhancements for Android).
 UNTESTED workaround for Visual Studio 2015: it *may* be possible to support this plugin version on Visual Studio 2015 Update 3 by installing platform toolset v141.)
   - Visual Studio components needed: Universal Windows Platform development, C++ Universal Windows Platform tools.
 A recent version of Visual Studio 2017 will offer to install any missing feature components.
   - It is NOT possible to use this plugin with the default "Any CPU" target.
 A specific target CPU type MUST be specified when building an app with this plugin.
   - The `SQLite3-WinRT` component in `src/windows/SQLite3-WinRT-sync` is based on [doo/SQLite3-WinRT commit f4b06e6](https://github.com/doo/SQLite3-WinRT/commit/f4b06e6a772a2688ee0575a8034b55401ea64049) from 2012, which is missing the asynchronous C++ API improvements.
 There is no background processing on the Windows platform.
   - Truncation issue with UNICODE `\u0000` character (same as `\0`)
-  - INCONSISTENT error code (0) and INCORRECT error message (missing actual error info) in error callbacks ref: [xpbrew/cordova-sqlite-storage#539](https://github.com/xpbrew/cordova-sqlite-storage/issues/539)
+  - INCONSISTENT error code (0) and INCORRECT error message (missing actual error info) in error callbacks ref: [storesafe/cordova-sqlite-storage#539](https://github.com/storesafe/cordova-sqlite-storage/issues/539)
   - Not possible to SELECT BLOB column values directly.
 It is recommended to use built-in HEX function to retrieve BLOB column values, which should work consistently across all platform implementations as well as (WebKit) Web SQL.
-Non-standard BASE64 function to SELECT BLOB column values in Base64 format is supported by [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
+Non-standard BASE64 function to SELECT BLOB column values in Base64 format is supported by [`brodybits/cordova-sqlite-ext`](https://github.com/brodybits/cordova-sqlite-ext) (permissive license terms) and [storesafe / cordova-sqlite-evcore-extbuild-free](https://github.com/storesafe/cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
-  - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [xpbrew/cordova-sqlite-storage#652](https://github.com/xpbrew/cordova-sqlite-storage/issues/652))
+  - Windows platform version uses `UTF-16le` internal database encoding while the other platform versions use `UTF-8` internal encoding. (`UTF-8` internal encoding is preferred ref: [storesafe/cordova-sqlite-storage#652](https://github.com/storesafe/cordova-sqlite-storage/issues/652))
   - Known issue with database names that contain certain US-ASCII punctuation and control characters (see below)
 - The macOS platform version ("osx" platform) is not tested in a release build and should be considered pre-alpha.
 - Android platform versions supported: minimum: 4.0 (deprecated), recommended minimum: 5.1, see also: ref: <https://cordova.apache.org/docs/en/latest/guide/platforms/android/>